OpenLiberty/cloud-hosted-guides/instructions/guide-kubernetes-intro/README.md

 `kubectl delete -f kubernetes.yaml`

 # Summary

 ## Well Done

 Nice work!
 You have just deployed two microservices running in Open Liberty to Kubernetes.
 You then scaled a microservice and ran integration tests against miroservices that are running in a Kubernetes cluster.

+Please log out in the top right so that your environment is cleaned up and ready for the next lab!